Summer Fun Around Lake Suwa

 Driving across the Venus line is a must for anyone in the area.
 The summer and autumn months are very popular times to visit (think June through late October) so get on the road early if you’re visiting on a weekend.
 Be aware that the Venus line closes around mid-November and opens again in late April.

-Fireworks
+Watch Fireworks

-Starmine fireworks burst over lake Suwa during September’s Experimental Fireworks event.
+Starmine fireworks burst over lake Suwa during September’s Experimental Fireworks event

 © The Suwa Tourism Association